rollins-cms/cms330-spr20/sprint2/sprint2.md

 * Requirements due: Tu.
 Feb.
 18th at the end of class

 # Rationale:
 Sprint 2 introduces us to virtual memory.
 Just like we saw in Sprint 1 with the processor, memory is a finite resource that must be shared among many processes.
 So how do we make each process think that it has total freedom in its use of memory?
 Virtualization!
+In this sprint, we'll look at two techniques for memory virtualization: 1) base and bounds and 2) segmentation.
+In the next sprint, we'll look at some more.

 # Responsibilities (What you need to know):
 1. Virtual address space (review)
    * Code
    * Heap
    * Stack
-   * How virtual addresses and physical addresses are related to each other conceptually
 2. Virtual address translation
-    A. Policies
+    A. Policies: address translation (conceptually)
     B. Mechanisms:
        * Base and bounds (a.k.a dynamic relocation)
        * Segmentation (generalized base and bounds)
+3. Issues and Problems with different memory policies
+   A. framentation
+   B. why base and bounds has problems
+   C. why segementation has problems

 # Requirements (What you need to do):
-1.
-   *
-   *

 ## Individual Requirements:
-   *
+   * Complete the virtual memory lab on Mimir

 ## Team Requirements:
+   * track deliverables and estimates using Scrum -- you can use something other than Trello beginning this sprint, but you have to share it with me in some way.
+See me to arrange to use something else.
-   *
+   * Complete the problem set
 # Resources:
 I may add to these as we go through the sprint.
 Use the [Expert Request](https://rollins.co1.qualtrics.com/jfe/form/SV_0jNfbBpN1clDJfn?course=cms330s20&sprint=2) for more resources.
    * OSTEP: Ch 12 (quick read to orient yourself)
    * OSTEP: Ch 13 (mostly conceptual with big goals of memory virtualization)
    * OSTEP: Ch 15 (base and bounds, skim 15.4 and 15.5)
    * OSTEP: Ch 16 (segmentation -- skim 16.4 and 16.6, omit 16.5)
-   * OSTEP: Ch 17 (

 # Reality Check:
-  * On Tuesday, do basic team setup and introductions.
+  * On Thursday, do basic technology setup (Trello or other).
 Do sprint planning meeting.
-Work on syllabus worksheet.
-  * TODO by next class:  Get Trello accounts and do Scrum reading.
-Skim worksheet and problem set, noting problems you have no idea where to start or are confused by.
+  * TODO by next class:  Skim problem set, lab, and readings.
+As your skim, make notes of relevant sections for problems on problem set.
-  * Thursday class: Make sure everyone's on Trello.
-Discuss the definitions of Scrum if there are any questions.
-Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on topics you had issues with.
+  * Tuesday class: Work on problem set as group
-  * TODO by next class: Read and work through textbook readings.
-Do worksheet(s), focusing on areas you're having trouble with.
-Complete the syllabus quiz.
+  * TODO by next class: Get code for lab and work on Part 1.
+Make expert requests if needed.
-  * Tuesday: Check worksheet and syllabus quiz & make sure everyone understands.
-Start problem sets together.
-Check/Ask professor for help if you're stuck.
-Play game together.
+  * Thursday: Make sure everyone has started lab and discuss Part 1.
-  * TODO by Thursday: Have "almost final" answers for all problems in problem set.
+  * TODO by Tuesday: Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
-  * Thursday: Do final check of problem set.
+  * Tuesday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
+Finish Part II of lab.
-  * TODO before next class: Play review game if you haven't alreay.
-Take the practice quiz and check your answers.
+  * TODO before next class: Take the practice quiz and check your answers.
 Study as a group.
+Make sure Lab is written up and ready to go.
-  * Next Tuesday: Quiz (30 minutes), Sprint XXX retrospective, and Sprint XXX planning.
+  * Next Tuesday: Quiz (30 minutes), Sprint 2 retrospective, and Sprint 3 planning.

 # Retrospective:
   * Complete this [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=330s20&sprint=2).
 Each team member should complete a survey.